niwatorrri/niwatorrri.github.io/_posts/2019-11-18-java-for-cpp-programmers.md

 - int: always signed int in Java, four types (byte, short, int, long)

-- float: two types (float and double), literals are double
+- float: two types (float and double), literals are double by default

-- boolean: only takes value of true or false, NO numerical types are allowed
+- boolean: only takes value of `true` or `false`, NO numerical types are allowed

 - operator: + in Java can concatenate (literal or converted) strings; NO operator overload is allowed unlike C++